 By encouraging user-to-user interactions, Notion has been able to better its product through community-created templates, product feedback, and has created a flywheel of trusted users and ambassadors to continue building their collaborative empire.
-The graph below shows examples of Notion’s community channels that serve as the catalyst to community and product growth.
+The graph below shows examples of Notion’s community channels that serve as the catalyst for community and product growth.

 The TL;DR of Community-Led Growth